Schlumberger: Collaboration Rather than Service ProvisionBy Peter Appleby | Fri, 01/08/2021 - 10:50

 A: We have several examples from other geographies in our Basin that are being implemented and will continue to be deployed in Mexico.
 These might sound basic but, in general, the best method to achieve AFE reduction is solid collaboration between all the parties that are involved in the drilling process.
 Although there are some gaps in the industry that we still need to bridge, we already have the technologies, tools and skills we need.
 Nevertheless, the real key is in how the collaboration of all parties come together in the drilling process, and this can be simple things like a selection of the drilling bits to how drilling fluids are managed.
 Also, integration with the drilling contractor, which is fundamental but was perhaps not given the importance it requires, is now absolutely essential.
 We do not want to be a service company working independently but a collaborator with our customers and the other parties participating in the execution of the drilling of the well.
 With this collaboration and efficient data management, we can provide our customers with the biggest savings.

-A: The lack of rounds is impacting the licensing of multiclient data as clients do not need immediate access to seismic data.
+A: The lack of rounds is still impacting the licensing of multiclient data as clients do not need immediate access to seismic data.
 Nevertheless, there were 58 blocks that were awarded in the past four years in the offshore rounds.
 These blocks have a commitment, and this translates into drilling campaigns, so even though we are not seeing many sales on licensing today, there is activity happening due to the rounds from previous years.
 The evaluation of the blocks in order to drill wells and acquire high-quality data access is extremely important in reducing associated risks.
 Therefore, these developments will deliver activity for us in the future.

 Q: How can Mexico’s supply chain mirror the supply chain strength of more mature markets, such as the US?